florianmahner/florianmahner.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at the [Max Planck Research Group Vision and Computational Cognition](https://hebartlab.com/) supervised by [Martin Hebart](http://martin-hebart.de).
+I am a PhD Candidate at the [Max Planck Research Group Vision and Computational Cognition](https://hebartlab.com/) supervised by [Martin Hebart](http://martin-hebart.de).
 I am also a guest researcher at the [Neural Coding Lab](https://neuralcoding.nl/) and co-supervised by [Umut Güçlü](https://www.ru.nl/en/people/guclu-u).

 ## Research Interests

-Most of my work is on representation learning in humans and machines.
-I use a combination of computational modeling, machine learning, and insights from cognitive science to identify similaries and differences between human and artificial systems.
+My work primarily focuses on representation learning in humans and machines.
+I combine computational modeling and machine learning with insights from cognitive science to understand the similarities and differences between human and artificial systems.
+I mostly work on vision, but also use insights from language and other domains.
+I am particularly interested in interpretable alignment of representations and how to use insights from cognitive science to improve machine learning models and vice versa.

+I have a bunch of projects on the intersection of these fields.
+If you are interested in collaborating, feel free to reach out.

 ## Academic Background

 **PhD in Machine Learning**, 2021-2025 <br>
 [Max Planck Research Group Vision and Computational Cognition](https://hebartlab.com/) <br>
 Supervisors: [Martin Hebart](http://martin-hebart.de), [Umut Güçlü](https://www.ru.nl/en/people/guclu-u)